 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Epilim.

 Tell your doctor or pharmacist if you notice any of the following and they worry you:

 - nausea or vomiting

 - bleeding, tender or enlarged gums

 - unusual movements, including tremor and shaking

-- rapid uncontrollable movements of the eye
+- rapid uncontrollable movements of the eye or double vision

 - unsteadiness when walking, dizziness or light-headedness